1ForeverHD/TopbarPlus/docs/index.md

 [Feature Guide]: https://1foreverhd.github.io/TopbarPlus/features
 [Icon API]: https://1foreverhd.github.io/TopbarPlus/API/Icon

 TopbarPlus is a module enabling the construction of dynamic topbar icons.
-These icons can be enhanced with features and methods, like themes, dropdowns and menus, to enhance their appearance and behaviour.
+These icons can be enhanced with features and methods, like themes, dropdowns and menus, to expand upon their appearance and behaviour.

 TopbarPlus fully supports PC, Mobile, Tablet and Console, and comes with internal features such as 'overflows' to ensure icons remain within suitable bounds.